kvdmolen/DTIP/pages/whitepaper.md

 Establishing trust with unknown parties is a fundamental challenge in any data sharing ecosystem.
 Traditional dataspaces solve this through mandatory onboarding: all participants must complete a KYC (Know Your Customer) process with a central authority before they can interact.
 This works but creates bottlenecks and barriers to entry.

-The protocol takes a different approach, consistent with the foundational premise that each participant retains full autonomy over trust decisions.
+DTIP takes a different approach, consistent with the foundational premise that each participant retains full autonomy over trust decisions.
 There is no central onboarding authority.
 Instead, each data provider verifies credentials themselves, using information available in the request and in publicly resolvable DID Documents.

 When an unknown party requests access, a provider has three sources of trust information:

-1. **The Access-VC itself** — If the request includes an Access-VC (possibly with embedded delegation credentials), the provider can verify the entire chain back to credentials they originally issued.
+1. **The Access Credential itself** — If the request includes an Access Credential (possibly with embedded delegation credentials), the provider can verify the entire chain back to credentials they originally issued.

 2. **Public credentials in the requester's DID Document** — Organizational identity, memberships, and certifications published by the requester, verifiable without any interaction.